Plane + Pilot Podcast: Heart X Outfitters

 Key Takeaways:

-• The Plane + Pilot podcast features Gus and Courtney Thoreson of Heart X Outfitters, highlighting how aviation is an essential lifeline for their remote hunting, fishing, and ranch operations in Idaho's backcountry.
+• The Plane + Pilot podcast features Gus and Courtney Thoreson of Heart X Outfitters, highlighting how aviation serves as an essential lifeline for their remote hunting, fly-fishing, and ranch stay operations in Idaho's rugged backcountry.

-• Gus Thoreson's passion for aviation developed out of necessity for his outfitting career, leading him to master mountain flying, primarily utilizing a Cessna 206, which he refers to as the "backbone of the backcountry."
+• Gus Thoreson's personal journey into aviation was directly fueled by his outfitting career, leading him to acquire aircraft like the Cessna 206, which he calls the "backbone of the backcountry," to support his remote business.

 See a mistake?
 Contact us.